puppetlabs/puppet-docs/source/learning/modules.markdown

 The `include` function will declare a class if it hasn't already been declared, and will do nothing if it has.
 This means you can safely use it multiple times, whereas the resource syntax can only be used once.
 The drawback is that `include` can't currently be used with parameterized classes, on which more later.

 So which should you choose?
-Neither, yet: learn to use both, and decide later, after we've covered parameterized classes and site design.
+Neither, yet: learn to use both, and decide later, after we've covered site design and parameterized classes.

 ### Classes In Situ

-You've probably already guessed that classes aren't enough: even with the code above, you'd still have to paste the `ntp` definition into your other manifests.
+You've probably already guessed that classes aren't enough: even with the code above, you'd still have to paste the `ntp` definition into all your other manifests.
 So it's time to meet the **module autoloader!**

 #### An Aside: Printing Config